 On Instagram, former Tour de France and Giro d’Italia champion, Egan Bernal posted a video about doing 30-30 intervals.

 At it, Bernal is alternating between 30 seconds at high intensity and 30 seconds at low intensity.
 However, it’s still less discussed at which particular intensity these efforts should be performed.
-And what these intervals are for?
+And what these intervals are good for?

 We often read that short intervals of alternating intensities improve performance and they’re en vogue nowadays.
 But we often miss the underlying process that happens and with that in mind, certain caveats of high-intensity intervals are neglected.